TRRXITTE/XTEnetwork-ha-old/14.22/README.md

   // do something
 })
 ```
-## xtenetwork RPC API Interface
+## TurtleCoind RPC API Interface

-As we can actually run this wrapper inside another nodeJS project, we expose all of the xtenetwork RPC API commands via the ```daemon.api``` property.
+As we can actually run this wrapper inside another nodeJS project, we expose all of the TurtleCoind RPC API commands via the ```daemon.api``` property.
 Each of the below methods are [Javascript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 For safety sake, **always** handle your promise catches as we do use them properly.

 Methods noted having options have parameters that may be *optional* or *required* as documented.